 Once the annual losses are offset against the likely capital gain on sale, the typical long-term return on an investment property in Australia has been marginal.

 Tax is a big driver of property investment decisions in Australia.
 At the highest marginal tax rate of 48 per cent (including Medicare Levy), an annual loss of 4% on a geared property will become 2% after tax.

 The favourable capital gains tax (CGT) treatment on sale is also a big motivator for purchasing investment properties.
 Currently there is a 50% discount for individual investors.

 If the profit on sale equates to 4.6% p.a. an investor on the top marginal rate will pay the equivalent of 1.1% p.a.
 CGT on sale of the property.

 What about investing in other assets?

-Our clients get a diversified portfolio of ETFs covering Australian and global share markets, bonds and gold, with typical long term returns ranging from 6%-10% p.a. since we launched in 2014.
+If you create a diversified portfolio of ETFs covering Australian and global share markets, bonds and gold, your typical term returns could range from 6%-10% p.a.

 It’s worth considering all your options before you take the plunge – and even if you do invest in property, remember that the golden rule of investing is to diversify as much as possible.